 Threats: Bald-faced hornets are protective and aggressive, known to attack and sting people and animals who they deem a threat.
 When stung, the area can hurt, swell, and itch for about 24 hours.
 When they “zone in” on a target, they often attack in large numbers with the ability to sting repeatedly which can lead to increased pain, swelling, and allergic reaction.

-Prevention: If you find a bald-faced hornet nest on your home or property, do not attempt to remove it on your own as this can aggravate the colony and cause the hornets to sting.
-Contact a licensed pest management professional about hornet removal to avoid the risk of bald-faced hornet stings.
+Control: Cover garbage cans and dispose of food waste properly, repair any structural damage or broken fixtures, and fill in potential holes with dirt, If you find a bald-faced hornet nest on your home or property, do not attempt to remove it on your own as this can aggravate the colony.
+Contact a professional pest control company for removal.